 Where to Sleep

 Both terminals at Minneapolis-St. Paul are friendly to airport sleepers.
 T1 is busier, and thus noisier.
 However, it does have two designated quiet areas airside, complete with armrest-free benches and power outlets.
 There are also lower traffic areas in T1 near the observation deck, Concourse D, Concourse E, Gates A13/14, and behind the escalators in baggage claim.
 T2 has much less passenger traffic, making it easier to find a peaceful and relaxing overnight spot.

 No matter where you decide to sleep at MSP, be sure to bring a sleep mask and earplugs or noise cancelling headphones with you.
 The airport can be loud and bright at all hours, making these items essential to a good rest.
+Explore our guide to sleeping in Minneapolis Airport or read some traveller reviews for more tips.
 If you’re looking for uninterrupted sleep, there are hotels near the airport, connected by shuttles.
 See Airport Hotels in the airport guide below.

 Good to Know

 Minnesota-St.Paul Airport sees its fair share of winter snow storms, meaning delays and cancellations are common between November and March.
 The airport provides a limited supply of sleeping mats and travel blankets to stranded passengers, at an airline’s request.
 Inquire with your airline if you find yourself in this predicament.